ryanwi/snapblast/README.md

 SnapBlast allows a coach/manager to quickly call the entire team in one blast with a voice message.
 For when you need to get word out in a hurry.

+Primarily a personal development project, but feel free to use.

 ## Features

 - Login with your TeamSnap credentials
 - Choose one of your teams to call
-- Write a message and send it, it will be converted to voice calls will go out.
+- Write a message and send it, it will be converted to voice and all players will be a call.

 ## Built With